ehp2021/zims/README.md

+# What is ZIMS?

-Zims is a NFT-based online game platform which allows users to play arcade games (Tetris, Brick Breaker, Hangman, Floppy Bird, and more to come) to earn points to mint NFTs.
+ZIMS is a NFT-based online game platform which allows users to play arcade games (Tetris, Brick Breaker, Hangman, Floppy Bird, and more to come) to earn points to mint NFTs.

 ![screenshot](https://github.com/ehp2021/zims/blob/main/screenshot1.png)
 ![screenshot](https://github.com/ehp2021/zims/blob/main/screenshot2.png)